moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_bundle/index.md

 The Bundle acts like a flattened DAG (directed acyclic graph) where each node is a DataOS Resource, linked by dependencies.

-## Step 1: Creating Required DataOS Resources
+## Step 1: Creating required DataOS Resources

 Ensure you have created all necessary Resources, such as Worker, Workflow, Service, Depot, Cluster, Policy, Secret, Instance Secret, Monitor, Pager, etc.